nicoladebbia/CredLink/legal/README.md

 **⚠️ STATUS: TEMPLATES ONLY - NO ACTIVE CONTRACTS**

-**Current status:** No customers, no active contracts

-These legal documents are **TEMPLATES** for when we have actual customers.
+**Current Reality:** No customers, no active contracts.
+These are TEMPLATES for when we have actual customers.

-They will become active in Phase 5 (Customer Validation), approximately 6-8 months from now.
+**Timeline:** These will become active in Phase 5 (Customer Validation), approximately 6-8 months from now.

+**What this directory contains:** Pre-prepared legal templates (MSA, DPA, SLA, Order Forms) ready for when we onboard our first customers.
+All documents are templates and not legally binding until signed with actual customers.

 ---

-# C2 Concierge Legal Documentation - Phase 49

 ## Repository Structure